Upcoming and Past Events

 Interpretive Tours of the Old North Trail

 Two interpretive tours of the Old North Trail will be offered this summer.
 These tours will be led by Anne Dellwo, Dave and V.V.
 Shea and David Hartman.
-The dates have not been set.
-Times and dates will be published in the Great Falls Tribune Hot Ticket and the Choteau Acantha and also on this site.
+The dates have been set for July14, 2018 for the North Tour and July 21, 2018 for the South Tour.
+Times and dates will also be published in the Great Falls Tribune Hot Ticket and the Choteau Acantha closer to the time of events.
 If you have not had the opportunity to go on one of these tours now is the time to sign up.
 These tours are so informative and brings you back to the late 1800's and early 1900's and how our pioneers lived and where they lived.
 There are many artifacts still there.
 Sign up sheets will be available at the Museum after it opens in May.

 Change at the museum

 Dave Wedum, after 20 years of keeping the grounds in such good condition, has decided to not come back.
 We will all miss him around here but he has promised to drop in often and visit.